 What are the best Ethereum mining pools to join if you are a newbie?

-After setting up your ethereum mining rig, you would have to join an ethereum mining pool to start mining.
-A mining pool is a group of miners that join forces to mine ethereum.
-Joining a mining pool will reduce your payout volatility via provision of small, frequent payments, instead of large, less frequent payments that you would only receive when solving a block.
+After setting up your Ethereum mining rig, you would have to join an Ethereum mining pool to start mining.
+A mining pool is a group of miners that join forces to mine Ethereum.
+Joining a mining pool will reduce your payout volatility via the provision of small, frequent payments, instead of large, less frequent payments that you would only receive when solving a block.